vedant077/Covid-19-Analysis/README.md

 # Covid-19 Data Analysis

 ## Overview
 This project focuses on transforming raw data using SQL, storing the processed data in a postgres database, and creating a descriptive Power BI dashboard for state and county-level analysis.
-Additionally, a Python script has been developed to provide weekly notifications to stakeholders about the top 10 states or counties with the highest number of deaths.
+Additionally, a Python script has been developed to provide monthly/weekly notifications to stakeholders about the top 10 states or counties with the highest number of deaths.
 Moreover, an alert system has been implemented to notify stakeholders when a particular county exceeds an expected threshold, triggering a detailed email about the number of deaths in that specific county.

 ## Project Components